ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 indicator, you can use *Protected* and *Invite-Only* scripts, which hides the source code from other users.

-Publishing Open Source Pine Scripts
+Publishing open source Pine Scripts
 -----------------------------------

 To publish an *open source* Pine indicator or strategy: